 p20 = metabData(plasma20, mz = "mz", rt = "rt", id = "id", adduct = "adduct", samples = "CHEAR", extra = c("Red", "POOL", "Blank"),...) getSamples(p20) #should return column names containing "CHEAR" getExtra(p20) #should return column containing "Red Cross", "POOL", "Blank"

 The second half consists of three specific filters: 1) retention time range, 2) missingness, 3) duplicates.

 The retention time range filter restricts features to those between the rtmin and rtmax arguments.
 By default these are set to the minimum and maximum observed retention times, but they should roughly correspond to the first and last observed shared metabolites.
-Consider the head and tail RTs of the plasma20 dataset below.
-While the head appear to be at a normal start time of 0.5 min, the tail features however are spaced far apart, which may distort the downstream modeling steps.
-Therefore we set the rtmax argument to 17 min for this exercise, filtering five tailing features.
+Consider the head and tail retention times of the plasma20 dataset below.
+While the head appear to be at a normal start time of 0.5 min, the tail features are spaced far apart, indicating a long void region.
+Therefore, we set the rtmax argument to 17 min for this exercise, filtering five tailing features.

 The missingness filter eliminates features below some threshold percentage indicated by the misspc argument.
 By default this is set to 50% missingness.
 Optionally, 0 values can be treated as missing by setting the zero argument to TRUE.
 Missing value imputation can be performed independently before or after this analysis.
-There are no missing values in either of our example datasets.
+There are no missing values in our example data.

 The duplicate filter detects and removes features within close m/z and RT distances (e.g 0.0025Da & 0.05 min).
 The duplicate argument controls the <m/z, RT> tolerances.
 Features with lower missingness, followed by higher median/mean intensity values are retained; otherwise the first feature that appears is kept.